samuelmf1/polygenic-risk-scoring/README.md

 # polygenic-risk-scoring

-This project will allow users to easily `filter base data` (e.g., PGC summary statistics) and `score individual target SNPs` for polygenic risk score analyses.
+This project will allow users to easily `filter base data` (e.g., PGC summary statistics), `score individual target SNPs`, and 'calculate polygenic risk scores'.

-See `PRS.ipynb` for implementation.
+See `PRS-Tutorial.ipynb` for implementation.